compgenomicslab/TreeProfiler/README.md

 - Metadata input could be single or multiple files, either tar.gz compressed file(s) which contains multiple .tsv or plain .tsv file(s). **Ideally with Column names and first column is the name of nodes.**

-## Use TreeProfiler via command line
+## Using TreeProfiler via command line
 TreeProfiler has two main subcommand:
  - annotate
  - plot